observatorycontrolsystem/ocs_example/README.md

 ## A pre-populated demo of the OCS services

-This example project provides a docker-compose file which launches an [Observation Portal](https://github.com/observatorycontrolsystem/observation-portal), a [Configuration Database](https://github.com/observatorycontrolsystem/configdb), a [Downtime Database](https://github.com/observatorycontrolsystem/downtime), an [Adaptive Scheduler](https://github.com/observatorycontrolsystem/adaptive_scheduler), and a [web interface](https://github.com/observatorycontrolsystem/ocs-example-frontend) all connected together with pre-populated sample data.
+This example project provides a docker-compose file which launches an [Observation Portal](https://github.com/observatorycontrolsystem/observation-portal), a [web interface](https://github.com/observatorycontrolsystem/ocs-example-frontend) for the observation portal, a [Configuration Database](https://github.com/observatorycontrolsystem/configdb), a [Downtime Database](https://github.com/observatorycontrolsystem/downtime), and an [Adaptive Scheduler](https://github.com/observatorycontrolsystem/adaptive_scheduler), all connected together with pre-populated sample data.

 ## Credentials